 When you receive login details for the Taxamo Merchant Portal, browse to https://manage.taxamo.com/ and login.
 To get started you need to configure the following items:

-- Tax regions - enable the regions that you want Taxamo to calculate tax, and configure additional regional settings such as B2B.
+- Tax regions - enable the regions where you want Taxamo to calculate tax, and configure additional regional settings such as B2B.

-- Threshold settings - if you are selling into a country that has a sales threshold and you are below the threshold value, you can disable tax calculation for that region until you are ready to begin charging VAT.
+- Thresholds - if you are selling into a country that has a sales threshold and you are below the threshold value, you can disable tax calculation for that region until you are ready to begin charging VAT.

 - PSP - if using Stripe or PayPal, configure them via the dashboard here.